edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

 ```

 6.  **Sanity check #2.**
 How many files were we expecting from the assembly?
 There were 19 pairs to be assembled, and we are generating one assembled fasta and one log for each.
-Thus, the PEAR_assembled_reads directory should contain 38 files.
+Thus, the pandaseq_merged_reads directory should contain 38 files.
 We use the `wc` command to check the number of files in the directory.
 ```
 ls -l pandaseq_merged_reads | wc -l
 ```